 Is SunSprite waterproof?

-SunSprite is not waterproof.
+SunSprite is water resistant but not waterproof.
 It shouldn’t be worn while swimming or showering.
 It is, however, rain, splash, and sweat-proof.
 So go and enjoy that run!

 How big is SunSprite?

 About 1” x 2”, similar to the size of a baby carrot.